 Redemption in exchange for shares of Loews common stock or cash following a tax event.
-At any time following the occurrence of a tax event, our board of directors, in its sole discretion, may redeem all outstanding shares of Carolina Group stock for (1) shares of Loews common stock at 100% of market value or (2) cash at 105% of market value.
+At any time following the occurrence of a tax event, which we describe under "Description of Loews Capital Stock-Carolina Group Stock-Redemption" in the accompanying prospectus, our board of directors, in its sole discretion, may redeem all outstanding shares of Carolina Group stock for (1) that number of shares of Loews common stock equal to 100% of the ratio of the average market price per share of Carolina Group stock to the average market price per share of Carolina Group stock.
+In each case, the average market price would be determined over a specified 20 trading day period.

-Redemption in exchange for shares of Loews common stock or cash following February 6, 2004.
-At any time following February 6, 2004 until the 90th day after the occurrence of a disposition of all or substantially all of the assets attributed to the Carolina Group, our board of directors, in its sole discretion, may redeem all outstanding shares of Carolina Group stock for (1) shares of Loews common stock at 115% of market value or (2) cash at 120% of market value.
+Redemption in exchange for shares of Loews common stock or cash.
+At any time until the 90th day after the occurrence of a disposition of all or substantially all of the assets attributed to the Carolina Group, our board of directors, in its sole discretion, may redeem all outstanding shares of Carolina Group stock for (1) that number of shares of Loews common stock equal to 115% of the ratio of the average market price per share of Carolina Group stock to the average market price per share of Loews common stock or (2) cash equal to 120% of the average market price per share of Carolina Group stock.
+In each case, the average market price would be determined over a specified 20 trading day period.